spetz/Warden/README.md

 **What is Warden?**
 ----------------

-Warden is a simple library built to solve the problem of monitoring the resources such as the websites, API, databases, CPU etc. It allows to quickly define the **[watchers](https://github.com/spetz/Warden/wiki/watcher)** responsible for performing checks on specific resources and **[integrations](https://github.com/spetz/Warden/wiki/integration)** to easily notify about any issues related to the possible downtime of your system.
+Warden is a simple, next-gen, (yet to be) cross-platform library built to solve the problem of monitoring the resources such as the websites, API, databases, CPU etc. It allows to quickly define the **[watchers](https://github.com/spetz/Warden/wiki/watcher)** responsible for performing checks on specific resources and **[integrations](https://github.com/spetz/Warden/wiki/integration)** to easily notify about any issues related to the possible downtime of your system.
 On top of that, you may use all of this information to collect the custom metrics thanks to the **[hooks](https://github.com/spetz/Warden/wiki/Hooks)**.

 **What kind of monitoring is available?**
 ----------------